 State law determines “who gets what” after someone dies.
-When your spouse passes away, any property that they held individually (i.e., any accounts or personal property they did not own jointly with you) will be sent into a court-controlled process called probate.
+When your spouse passes away, any property they held individually will be sent into a court-controlled process called probate.
 Property that was individually held by your spouse becomes part of your spouse’s estate.

 My spouse recently passed away and I suddenly started receiving calls from creditors saying I owe them money – do I need to pay?

 Most likely not, but you need to figure out how the particular debt arose.
 If the debt claimed by the creditor is from a personal account held by your spouse, you are not responsible for the debt.
 After your spouse passes away, your spouse’s creditors (the people or institutions to whom they owed money) will likely file claims against your spouse’s estate.
 These claims do not affect you – they are against your spouse’s estate.
 If the creditors cannot get paid through your spouse’s estate, they cannot take any money from you.
 Those creditors are not legally entitled to any of your money.

 If the debt claimed by the creditor was incurred on a joint account, you are responsible for the debt.
 When co-signing a loan or jointly opening a credit account you willingly agreed to be personally responsible for the debt.

 Most likely not.
 But, it depends on how you and your spouse own the house.